 What Kia Owners Don't Talk About

-This may be related to the fact that Kia vehicles are going more toward the design of hybrids and electric vehicles (EVs).
+Perhaps this is due to the fact that Kia cars are moving more toward the design of hybrids and electric vehicles (EVs), but somehow,

-All Hyundai and Kia cars manufactured after November 1, 2021 come standard without an engine immobiliser,
+All Hyundai and Kia vehicles after Nov.
+1, 2021, are equipped standard without an engine immobilizer,

 What Is The 2020 Kia Forte Reliability?